-In summary, changes in vegetation coincide, within the limit of pollen data resolution (> 50 varve yr), with those five oscillations that are characterized by rapid transitions and distinct proxy responses - MON 1 and 2 and MON 4 to 6.
+In summary, changes in vegetation coincide, within the limit of pollen data resolution (> 50 varve yr), with those five oscillations that are characterised by rapid transitions and distinct proxy responses MON 1 and 2 and MON 4 to 6.
 MON 3 is the only climate oscillation where the sediments responded with a time lag to the vegetation change and where the transitions occurred gradually.
+We

-We could consider that the threshold for the onset of significant erosion is delayed because either the environment could adapt to the decrease in trees (e.g. through dense herb and brush vegetation) or due to the still remaining tree vegetation (up to 80%) since the drop was not that strong.
-In addition, both MON 3 and Montaigu event exhibit the lowest amplitudes of proxy changes of all investigated oscillations.
-This is in good agreement with the pollen signal in La Grande Pile (Woillard, 1978) where the percentage of the arboreal pollen during the Montaigu event is of 70%, but decreased up to 35 and 30% within the Melisey 1 and Melisey 2, respectively.
-Also in the NW Iberian margin, the Montiagu event is less pronounced (Sánchez-Goñi et al., 2005) and the North Atlantic cold pulse C23, which was correlated with the Montaigu event, was warmer than C 24 (Melisey 1) and C 22 (Melisey 2) (McManus et al., 1994).
-In contrast, the strongest signals in pollen data (i.e. reduction of tree pollen) are ob-
+388 could consider that the threshold for the onset of significant erosion is delayed because either the 389 environment could adapt to the decrease in trees (e.g. through dense herb and brush vegetation) or due 390 to the still remaining tree vegetation (up to 80%) since the drop was not that strong.
+In addition, both 391 MON 3 and Montaigu event exhibit the lowest amplitudes of proxy changes of all investigated 392 oscillations.
+This is in good agreement with the pollen signal in La Grande Pile (Woillard, 1978) 393 where the percentage of the arboreal pollen during the Montaigu event is of 70%, but decreased up to 394 35 and 30% within the Melisey 1 and Melisey 2, respectively.
+Also in the NW Iberian margin, the 395 Montiagu event is less pronounced (Sánchez-Goñi et al., 2005) and the North Atlantic cold pulse C23, 396 which was correlated with the Montaigu event, was warmer than C 24 (Melisey 1) and C 22 (Melisey 397 2) (McManus et al., 1994).
+In contrast, the strongest signals in pollen data (i.e. reduction of tree 398 pollen) are observed for the younger cold intervals (Melisey 2, PAZ 17d, PAZ 17b) occurring after ca 399 92 ka, whereas the most pronounced varve changes occur for the earliest cold oscillations MON 1 and 400 MON 2 at the end of the last interglacial, as well as for MON 4.
+Hence, the longest cold oscillation 401 MON 4/Melisey 2 (3,162 varve yr) is the only interval with a strong signal observed in both data sets.
+402 Interestingly, MON 2 and MON 4 are within the MIS 5b and 5b, respectively, while MON 3 (weaker 403 signal) started at the boundary between MIS 5b and 5c.
+These observations agree with previous 404 studies, which suggest that millennial-scale shifts in vegetation cover in the Mediterranean is greatest 405 during intermediate ice volume states through the effect of ice sheet size and configuration on 406 temperature and precipitation patterns in southern Europe (Tzedakis, 2005; Margari et al., 2010).
+407